r4mstein/Notepad/README.md

 # Notepad

-This application for saving a list of userâ€™s notes.
+This application for saving a list of user's notes.